General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 911 (General Emergency Helpline)

 Electrical current in El Salvador is 120 volts, 60Hz.
+American-style flat two-pin plugs and a plug with a third round grounding pin are standard.

 All foreign visitors to El Salvador must hold return or onward tickets, and the required travel documentation for their next destination.
 A yellow fever vaccination certificate is required to enter El Salvador, if arriving within 10 days of leaving or transiting through any yellow fever risk area.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.